Dolní Novosedly: Administrative division

+Etymology

+The village was named after the people who were nově usedlí ('newly settled').
+From the 19th century, the villages of Dolní Novosedly ('lower Novosedly') and Horní Novosedly ('upper Novosedly') are distinguished.

 Geography

 Dolní Novosedly is located about 4 km northeast of Písek and 43 km northwest of České Budějovice.
 It lies in the Tábor Uplands.
 The highest point is the hill Mláka at 548 m above sea level.
-The Podhorák fishpond is located in the municipality.
+The fishpond Podhorák is located in the municipality.

 History

 The first written mention of Dolní Novosedly is from 1517.

 Transport

-The I/29 road from Písek to Tábor passes through the municipality.
+The I/29 road from Písek to Tábor runs through the municipality.

 Sights

-Dolní Novosedly is poor in monuments.
+The only protected cultural monument in the municipality is a homestead, built in the first third of the 19th century at the latest.
 In the centre of Dolní Novosedly is a chapel from the 19th century.